- What documentation should I provide for a credit?

 - Use the buttons within the spreadsheet, rather than Excel menu functions, to add new tabs, cells, rows and columns, as applicable.

-If your calculator is still not working after trying all of the above, please send a copy of your file along with a detailed description of the issue you're experiencing to info@usgbc.org.
+If your calculator is still not working after trying all of the above, please contact us with a copy of your file and a detailed description of the issue you're experiencing.

 Can I get an unlocked version of a credit calculator?